dunnlab/animal_tree_root/manuscript/manuscript.md

     of sites to classes, and equilibrium frequencies within the data are all estimated in a Bayesian framework.

+  - C10 to C60
+    \[<span class="citeproc-not-found" data-reference-id="si2008empirical">**???**</span>\].
+    10 to 60-profile mixture models as variants of the CAT model under the maximum-likelihood framework.

+  - Six-state amino acid recoding.
+Amino acids are recoded into six groups based on function to account for both compositional heterogeneity and substitution saturation.
+Several recoding strategies have been proposed, including Dayhoff 6-state recoding, S\&R 6-state recoding, KGB 6-state recoding.

 Models can be assembled by selecting different options for all these different components.
 The models that are applied in practice area heavily influenced by engineering and computational costs, as well as